scastanho/TeaCup/README.md

 # TeaCup
 Code challenge TeaCup

-Code challenge

- In Java language, implement a simple ceiling fan with these characteristics:
+# Java language, implement a simple ceiling fan with these characteristics:#

 ·  The unit has 2 pull cords: